 This online lesson focuses on Sonny Rollins' solos on What Is This Thing Called Love.
 The lesson has three parts designed to understand, internalize, and extend Sonny's improvisational language.

-To begin, you should download and memorize both solos from the
+To begin, you should download and memorize both solos from the Transcriptionspage.

 Part 1:

-online lesson examining Wardell Gray's solos on Twisted, we start by combining both solos in score form.
+As with my online lesson examining Wardell Gray's solos on Twisted, we start by combining both solos in score form.
 Download the score form solos:

 The score form allows you to see how Sonny retained and reworked material from one solo to the other.
 In some cases (measures 23-25), Sonny plays an identical phrase to begin with and then finishes the phrase differently.
 In another case (measures 9-10), he starts a phrase similarly, but displaces the idea by a beat.
 In measures 41 and 42, he keeps the idea of using a whole tone scale, but displaces the phrase by a full measure.